Irish Whisky vs Scotch Whiskey: Exploring the Differences

 Now, the industry is all about trying new things with grain profiles.
 Waterford Distillery focuses on barley, while others mix different grains.
 There’s also a rise in whiskey tourism and online sales.
 Premium craft spirits are attracting more women, especially through cocktails and ready-to-drink options.

-Whiskey is becoming a smart investment, with cask returns over 10% a year.
+Whiskey is becoming a smart investment, with cask returns of over 10% a year.
 North America is the biggest market, with 40% of Irish whiskey sales.
 Governments are supporting this growth, seeing whiskey as a key economic player.

 Leave a Comment